nathanmarlor/foxess_em/README.md

 - **Day Buffer**: As above, but for the day
 - **Battery Capacity**: Capacity of battery in kWh
 - **Minimum SoC**: Minimum State of Charge as set in the FoxESS App
+- **Charge Rate**: Nominal charge rate in A - for a 3.6kw inverter this should be ~18A

 ![Battery Params](images/config-step-3.png)